convox/rack/Development.md

 * Generate a release ID to tag every artifact with
 * Tagging a commit in GitHub with the release ID
-* Build Docker Images for the Rack API and Registry and publish them to Docker Hub
+* Build Docker images for the Rack API and Registry and publish them to Docker Hub
-* Build and publish Zip files for the Rack CloudFormation Lambda Handler and publish into public S3 files for every region Convox supports
+* Build and publish zip files for the Rack CloudFormation Lambda Handler and publish into public S3 files for every region Convox supports
-* Inject the release ID into kernel.json and publish it to S3
+* Inject the release ID into [`/provider/aws/dist/rack.json`](/provider/aws/dist/rack.json) and publish it to S3
-* Appending the release ID to releases.json in S3
+* Appending the release ID to `releases.json` in S3
-* Setting/unsetting the "published" bit in the releases.json file in S3
+* Setting/unsetting the "published" bit in the [`/provider/aws/dist/rack.json`](/provider/aws/dist/rack.json) file in S3

 Convox coordinates this with the [convox/release](https://github.com/convox/release) utility and Slack.